aberezkin/ng2-image-upload/README.md

 #### Callbacks

 `(onFileUploadFinish)="imageUploaded($event)"`.
-If `[src]` is specified this event is fired when component gets a responce from the server, also in this case event has field `serverResponse` which contains object returned by the server.
-If `[src]` is not specified it's fired immediately after an image(s) dropped into file-drop zone of choosed in file browser.
-So what you can do, is not specify `[src]` to handle upload yourself, for exapmple send the image into firebase storage.
+If `[url]` is specified this event is fired when component gets a responce from the server, also in this case event has field `serverResponse` which contains object returned by the server.
+If `[url]` is not specified it's fired immediately after an image(s) dropped into file-drop zone of choosed in file browser.
+So what you can do, is not specify `[url]` to handle upload yourself, for exapmple send the image into firebase storage.
 To get file use `event.file`.

 `(onRemove)="imageRemoved($event)"` - this event is fired when remove button was clicked and the image preview was removed. *Note that this library doesn't handle deletion from server so you should do it yourself*.
 Event passed as the argument is the exact same object that was passed to the `(imageUploaded)` callback when image was added so you can access `serverResponse` to get a key to delete your image from server.